JuliaLang/julia/doc/manual/packages.rst

 -------------------

 Julia's package manager is designed so that when you have package installed, you are already in a position to look at its source code and full development history.
-You are already in a position to modify a package and easily contribute fixes upstream.
+You are able to make changes to it, commit them, and easily contribute fixes upstream.
-Similarly, the system is designed so that if you want to create a new package, the easiest way to do so is within the infrastructure provided by the package manager.
+Similarly, the system is designed so that if you want to create a new package, the simplest way to do so is within the infrastructure provided by the package manager.

 Although it isn't necessary to use `GitHub <https://github.com/>`_ to create or publish Julia packages, most Julia packages as of writing this are hosted on GitHub and the package manager knows how to format origin URLs correctly and otherwise work with the service smoothly.
 Accordingly, we recommend that you create a `free account <https://github.com/signup/free>`_ and then do::